 Hundreds of thousands of horses were employed across the country and they presented many problems.
 Aside from the considerable space needed for stables, the amount of feed that had to be provided every day and the traffic congestion they caused, there was also the tons of dung to dispose of, the smell of dung and urine in the streets, the flies, the diseases they carried, and how to deal with the horses when they died (quite often dropping dead of exhaustion).

 The idea of a self-propelled electric goods vehicle looked an attractive way to replace the horse.
-If it could be perfected, it would be clean, quiet, and accelerate briskly; it would be relatively easy to drive, reliable, economic to run, and would require limited maintenance.
+If it could be perfected, it would be clean, quiet, and accelerate briskly; it would be relatively easy to drive, reliable, economic to run; and it would require limited maintenance.

 The only traction battery used in this nascent period was of course the lead-acid type, introduced in 1881 and the work of another Frenchman, Camille Fauré.
 Strictly speaking, a ‘battery’ is the set of individual cells which are connected together to produce the desired voltage.
 Progress was rapid and it was not long before the battery-electric progressed from being a curiosity and a rich man’s indulgence to being a mainstream type of road vehicle.

 Remember that Carl Benz’s first petrol-driven car was only unveiled in 1885, so the primary means of propulsion for modern road vehicles was far from settled at the end of the nineteenth century.
 Even steam power was considered a viable option for many applications – especially for larger vehicles.

 After the first battery-electric car in the United States was built by William Morrison in 1890, that country saw extraordinary development.
 Over 1,500 battery-electric cabs were in use by 1900, mostly in New York.
 As for private cars, the electric was streaking ahead in America.
 A particular niche was as a wealthy lady’s town car.